Thomas-Walker-Lynch/DA2X/README.md

 # TM2x

 This is a dynamic array for C, along with an iterator.
-The 2x refers to the feature that the allocation is doubled each time the array expands.
+The 2x refers to the fact that the allocation is doubled each time the array expands beyond its bound.

+This array is kind of expanding tape as described in the tm library.
 Hence the name, Tape Machine 2x.

-This array is kind of expanding tape as described in the tm library.

 ## Faux Namespaces with a unicode character